Jjman739/STAB/README.md

 ## Status

-Lately, I've been in a bit of a frenzy of development, so things are getting done faster than expected for a side project.
-One level is complete, and a build is available, and good progress is being made for the second level.
-Things will probably slow back down as I get busier with other things, but for the time being, I'm on a roll.
+Beta 0.2 has just been released, so there are now 2 out of 14 intended levels available.
+I'm taking a brief pause for reaction time before moving on to the next build.

 The team size is two people.
 I am taking care of the majority of the programming, and JoobyG5 seems to be focusing on art.
 We've also been discussing plans for the course of the game.
+Alcatraz_Jones isn't a full team member, but is also working on an art task.

 At this time, scope seems reasonable for programming, but I am concerned that the rest is going to lag behind.
 I plan on finding ways to bring more visibility to the project and hopefully catch the attention of more volunteers, ideally in art and level design.